50 Tools for Effective Inbound Marketing: The Best and the Overlooked

 As you’ve seen above, inbound marketing has so many aspects.
 You can concentrate on one or the other, but you need a team in place and a workflow set up for the smooth transition of tasks from one team to another, and to let everyone know who’s doing what, and where each task or campaign has gone.

-Similar to marketing automation tools, inbound marketing needs strategy.
+Similar to marketing automation tools, inbound marketing needs a strategy.

 That strategy becomes easier when you create one from the “benefit” mindset: what benefit would each campaign provide for your customers?